thisisdensok/my-first-project/README.md

 I'm currently diving into:

-- Beginner Angular Patterns
 - Machine Learning with Python
 - Game Development with OpenGL C++
-- Web Development with Django, Django REST framework
 - Cloud Computing with AWS, Google Cloud, DigitalOcean
+- Web Development with Angular and Django REST framework

 ## 💬 Let's Connect